eduardo-antunes/plainline/README.md

 ## Configuration

 You may configure plainline by providing a configuration table to the `setup` function.
-This table can contain any or all of five keys:
+This table can contain any or all of six keys:

 - `sections` defines the active statusline;
 - `inactive_sections` defines the inactive statusline;
 - `separator` sets the text that is shown between the outputs of providers;
 - `formatter` is a function that is run on the result of each provider before it gets displayed.
 By default, surrounds it with spaces;
+- `name_filters` defines the filtering functions that will be applied to buffer names before display;
 - `winbar` should be nil or a table with the `sections` and `inactive_sections` keys, which define the active and inactive winbar, respectively.
-Mostly useful with a global statusline (`laststatus` set to 3).
+Mostly useful with a global statusline (`laststatus` set to 3);

 ### Sections, inactive sections and providers